 Interaction of the user with the application is so much fundamentally important that deserves a separate article, like the one we wrote on user engagement, make sure you have gone through.
 Interaction design is often abbreviated as IxD.

 Your users will always judge your product.
 Absolutely beautiful user interface matters less than easy and intuitive.
 The items in an IxD checklist are affordance, feedback, simplicity, structure, consistency, tolerance and accessibility.
-You can view the detailed list to evaluate your work here.
 Sometimes a designer should sacrifice his nonstandard art solutions in favor of user experience made impeccable.
 For that reason, every single detail in design is substantial.
 Microinteraction is what is meant by ultimately important and near-invisible.

 «The details are not the details.
 They make the design.» Charles Eames

 NOTE: Positive emotional states come from design details designed right.
 Also this is what makes products easier to use and appealing.
 There’s a whole book on this topic: Emotional Design by Don Norman.